Michelle Dawson

 Michelle Dawson (born 1961) is a Canadian autism researcher who was diagnosed with autism in 1993–1994.
 Since 2004, she has worked as an autism researcher affiliated with the Autism Specialized Clinic of Hôpital Rivière-des-Prairies in Montreal, Quebec, Canada.

 Career

 In 2004, Dawson joined Laurent Mottron's research team.
-Dawson says that most scientists try to determine how autistic brains are broken, but Dawson thinks it would be more useful to try to determine how autistic brains work rather than how they are broken.
+Dawson says that most scientists try to determine how autistic brains are broken, she finds it more useful to examine how autistic brains work rather than how they are broken.
 She has collaborated with Mottron to publish research papers, with Mottron estimating that Dawson contributes about 20% to the finished product.

 She wrote a paper challenging the ethical and scientific foundations of Applied Behavior Analysis (ABA)-based autism interventions.
 She also challenged the medical necessity of ABA for individuals with autism in the Supreme Court of Canada in Auton v.
 British Columbia, 3 S.C.R.
 657.

 Personal

 She was diagnosed with an autism spectrum disorder in 1993–1994.
 Born in 1961, Dawson was not diagnosed as a child.
 Michelle Dawson is a high school graduate.

 Before working under Laurent Mottron, Dawson was a postal worker for the Canada Post until she took a leave of absence in 2002.
 Dawson filed two human rights complaints against the Canada Post, alleging that she was being discriminated against.
 The first complaint was settled out of court.
 The second complaint was the first autism-related case taken to the Canadian Human Rights Tribunal, where she represented herself.
 She won this complaint.